zorrofox/aws-saml-sts-keys/README.md

 # SAML to AWS STS Keys
 Google Chrome Extension, which converts a SAML 2.0 assertion to AWS STS Keys (temporary credentials).
 Just log in to the AWS Web Management Console using your SAML IDP, and the Chrome Extension will fetch the SAML Assertion from the HTTP request.
 The SAML Assertion is then used to call the assumeRoleWithSAML API to create the temporary credentials.
 (AccessKeyId, SecretAccessKey and SessionToken).

-> The source of this extension is also used as [extension](https://addons.mozilla.org/en-US/firefox/addon/saml-to-aws-sts-keys/) for Mozilla FireFox.
-For specific FireFox related questions you can get in touch with my awesome friend @gbvanrenswoude.

 # Table of Contents
 * [Why this Chrome Extension?](#why)
 * [Getting Started from source](#gettingstarted)